starryalley/Anduril2/README.md

 No extra state is defined and the AUX LED on is temporary (not remembered) so if there is any button event (ramp up for example), AUX LED will be off.
 If later user enters moonlight, only main emitters will be lit (default).
 You need to re-enable this through `6C` or `6H`.
 The current AUX LED colour is remembered until reboot(factory reset).

+Note that in lights with AUX but without button LED (ex.
+Wurkkos TS25), there will be just 2 modes in `6C`:
+- main emitter on, aux high
+- main emitter on, aux off (default)

 When AUX isn't available but indicator LED is:

 `6C`: turn on indicator LED